mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

+2014-03-20
+	Just a quick update today.
+I realized that database.DB.add_args was setting default values that won't make sense for anyone but me personally.
+I cleared that up and added a way to set your own defaults.

 2014-03-18
 	Refactoring!
 I've got a user.
 He immediately found problems.
 So I'm fixing them aggressively.
 I just renames the library back to "mw".
 I also renamed the dump processing module to "xml_dump".
 I hope that these name changes will make more sense.